Reagan Doctrine: Controversy over Nicaragua

 Historian Greg Grandin described a disjuncture between official ideals preached by the United States and actual U.S. support for terrorism.
 "Nicaragua, where the United States backed not a counter insurgent state but anti-communist mercenaries, likewise represented a disjuncture between the idealism used to justify U.S. policy and its support for political terrorism. ...
 The corollary to the idealism embraced by the Republicans in the realm of diplomatic public policy debate was thus political terror.
 In the dirtiest of Latin America's dirty wars, their faith in America's mission justified atrocities in the name of liberty".
-Grandin examined the behaviour of the U.S.-backed contras and found evidence that it was particularly inhumane and vicious: "In Nicaragua, the U.S.-backed Contras decapitated, castrated, and otherwise mutilated civilians and foreign aid workers.
+Grandin examined the behaviour of the U.S.-backed Contras and found evidence that it was particularly inhumane and vicious: "In Nicaragua, the U.S.-backed Contras decapitated, castrated, and otherwise mutilated civilians and foreign aid workers.
 Some earned a reputation for using spoons to gouge their victims' eyes out.
 In one raid, Contras cut the breasts of a civilian defender to pieces and ripped the flesh off the bones of another."

 Professor Frederick H. Gareau has written that the Contras "attacked bridges, electric generators, but also state-owned agricultural cooperatives, rural health clinics, villages, and non-combatants".
 U.S. agents were directly involved in the fighting.
 "CIA commandos launched a series of sabotage raids on Nicaraguan port facilities.
 They mined the country's major ports and set fire to its largest oil storage facilities."
-In 1984 the U.S. Congress ordered this intervention to be stopped; however, it was later shown that the Reagan administration illegally continued (See Iran–Contra affair).
+In 1984, Congress ordered this intervention to be stopped; however, it was later shown that the Reagan administration illegally continued (see Iran–Contra affair).
 Gareau has characterized these acts as "wholesale terrorism" by the United States.